taext/meta-tag/README.md

 Here are the final two syntax components, used in this example, completing the meta-tag definition:

-1.  by convention, title-case tags are considered title/text tags
+1.  by convention, tags with a capital first letter are considered title/text tags

 2. the trailing `..` allows for white-space (normally `_` underscore)